 The float is worked out by how long the activity takes to complete and how many days are available between the start date of the activity and the one which follows directly afterward.
 So if a task will take three days to complete and only has three days available from the start to the following activity, this means that there is no float available, therefore it is a critical task.

 On the other hand, float days would be available if you have a task which only took one day to complete but there are four days until the start of the following task.
 Therefore this task is not time critical and it can be slightly delayed if necessary.

 The critical path is the activities which have to be completed on time, and if they are not the whole of the project is put in jeopardy.
 When you are designing your diagram it is a good idea to highlight the vital sections of the entire plan to show that they are of utmost importance to the successful completion of the project.

 Using Software to do Critical Path Analysis

-The Critical path helps to identify days where it is possible to spend extra time on non-critical parts of the entire project too.
+The Critical path method in project management helps to identify days where it is possible to spend extra time on non-critical parts of the entire project too.
 So if there are delays in these areas it is still possible to finish on time without anyone else being affected.

 Work Together to Finish On Time Based on Your Plan

 A complex project has many tasks and estimation has to be done by different people.
-In such cases it is helpful to use the critical path method in collaboration with your team members.
-Creately is a web based application that supports collaboration.
-You can share your diagram with your team members and let them modify there estimates and dependencies.
+In such cases, it is helpful to use the critical path method in collaboration with your team members.
+Creately is a web-based application that supports collaboration.
+You can share your diagram with your team members and let them modify their estimates and dependencies.
 Once you have that input you can use that data and to the critical path analysis.